PacificBiosciences/FALCON/doc/falcon_manual.md

 The output of `daligner` is a set of `.las` files that contains information of the alignments between the reads.
 Such information is dumped as sequences for error correction by a binary executable `LA4Falcon` to `fc_consensus.py`.
-The `fc_consensus.py` dose the work to generate consensus.
+The `fc_consensus.py` does the work to generate consensus.
 (The alignments for generating consensus are done with back-end code written in C for speed.)

 The `fc_consensus.py` has many options.
 You can use the `falcon_sense_option` to control it.
-In most of case, the `--min_cov` and `--max_n_read` are the most important options.  `--min_cov` controls when a seed read getting trimmed or broken due to low coverage.  `--max_n_read` put a cap on the number of reads used for error correction.
-In high repetitive genome, you will need to put smaller `--max_n_read` to make sure the consensus code does not waste time aligning repeats.
+In most cases, the `--min_cov` and `--max_n_read` are the most important options.  `--min_cov` controls when a seed read getting trimmed or broken due to low coverage.  `--max_n_read` puts a cap on the number of reads used for error correction.
+In a highly repetitive genome, you will need to put smaller `--max_n_read` to make sure the consensus code does not waste time aligning repeats.
 The longest proper overlaps are used for correction to reduce the probability of collapsed repeats.